kyegomez/swarms/README.md

 ## Real-World Deployment

 ### Multi-Agent Swarm for Logistics
-- Swarms is a framework designed for real-world deployment here is a demo presenting a fully ready to use Swarm for a vast array of logistics tasks.
-- Swarms is designed to be modular and reliable for real-world deployments.
-- Swarms is the first framework that unleases multi-modal autonomous agents in the real world.
+Here's a production grade swarm ready for real-world deployment in a factory and logistics settings like warehouses.
+This swarm can automate 3 costly and inefficient workflows, safety checks, productivity checks, and warehouse security.

 ```python
 from swarms.structs import Agent